 Which is more profitable, cocaine or roses?

 The Andean Trade Preference Act (ATPA) passed in 1991 and has been repeatedly extended even as it fails to meet its benchmarks.
+This failed policy has been championed by both Democratic and Republican administrations.
 It removed trade barriers from drug producing countries such as Colombia, Bolivia, Ecuador and Peru.
 This was done to stimulate trade in legitimate products.
 In return the U.S. government received promises of strict drug enforcement policies by the participating countries.
 The idea was simple enough; honest business instead of drug trafficking.
 Decreased acreage of cocaine and heroin producing plants replaced by legal flowers.
 It didn’t work.
 In fact drug production has increased dramatically.

 Where does 2G Roses Stand?